 In the same way, when you experience the dark night of the soul in recovery—a reality that results from facing the demons of your past and revisiting the traumas that haunt you—you are also going through some real pain.
 Though this can feel equally as uncomfortable, it is more akin to the painful healing process that follows an invasive surgical procedure.
 What is really happening is you’re cleaning out old wounds and allowing your holistic self to thoroughly recover and heal.

 Breeching the Comfort Zone

 Though rock bottom is obviously a difficult place to be, there isn’t much that humans can’t adapt to.
-For this reason, many active addicts will stagnate in rock bottom.
+For this reason, many people who are actively addicted will stagnate in rock bottom.
 Why?
-Because even though the experience is uncomfortable, it is familiar to them.
+Because even though the experience is uncomfortable, it is familiar.
 Even the use of the substances to attempt to relieve it (which only further perpetuates it) is a comfortable familiarity.

 No Longer a Victim

 In the dark night of the soul, you are evolving and beginning to realize there is no force that has power over your life or choices.
 You always have a choice, and you are becoming aware that heaven and hell coexist in the same space.
 It’s up to you which space you decide to reside in, and it’s all about perspective.

 Instead of playing the victim that so often occurs during rock bottom, doing the difficult work that is involved in real recovery allows you to be accountable.
 In other words, you’ve taken the responsibility to change the one person you can change—yourself.